giacomoorsini/Building_a_profile-HMM_for_Kunitz_domain/README.md

 - `-o`: name of the output file.

 Check the output file on the training set, evaluating the E-value, alignment quality, consistency, and coverage.
 These should all be very high, as we are running the model over the same set of sequences used to generate it.
-If some entries score much less than the others, or they have an high E-value, you might need for example to exclude them from the MSA or retrieve a different set of strucutres.
+If some entries score much less than the others or they have a high E-value, you might need, for example, to exclude them from the MSA or retrieve a different set of structures.

 ## 3. Method Testing
 The third step is to retrieve a suitable test set, consisting of known proteins that contain (positive set) or not (negative set) the Kunitz domain, search it against the trained model, and compute the scoring indexes to evaluate the HMM profile on cross-validation and testing sets.